SivenCapo/Awesome-VLA4AD/README.md

 # Awesome VLA for Autonomous Driving 🚗

-Welcome to Awesome LLM4AD—a curated, continuously updated collection of research papers and resources on Large Language Models for Autonomous Driving.
-This repository tracks the latest advances in LLM4AD, from perception and planning to end-to-end reasoning architectures, and is proudly maintained by SJTU-ReThinkLab.
+Welcome to Awesome VLA4AD—a curated, continuously updated collection of research papers and resources on Vision–Language–Action models for Autonomous Driving.
+This repository tracks the latest advances in VLA4AD, from explanatory perception modules to end-to-end reasoning and control architectures.

 ⭐️ Follow & Star to stay up to date!